pkp24/svt-av1-hdr/README.md

 - `--enable-variance-boost` enabled by default.
 - `--keyint -2` (the default) uses a ~10s GOP size instead of ~5s.
 - `--sharpness 1` by default to prioritize encoder sharpness.
-- Sharp transform optimizations (`--sharp-tx 1`) are enabled by default to supercharge svt-av1-psy psy-rd optimizations.
-It is recommended to disable it if you don't use `--psy-rd`, which is set to 0.5 by default.
+- Sharp transform optimizations (`--sharp-tx 1`) are enabled by default to supercharge svt-av1-psy ac-bias optimizations.
+It is recommended to disable it if you don't use `--ac-bias`, which is set to 0.5 by default.
 - `--tf-strength 1` by default for much lower alt-ref temporal filtering to decrease blur for cleaner encoding.
 - `--kf-tf-strength 1` controls are available to the user and are set to 1 by default to remove KF artifacts.